monsoonmaelstrom/book2/book2.md

 “No. I want you to say you know how to fix her!”

 “Well, I don’t,” Davy says, dropping his head to hands and burrowing his fingers into his hair, sounding exhausted.
 “I have no gods damned idea what she did and I have no fucking idea how to fix it.
 I’ve been trying to work it out for the past three days, Liam. *You’re* the one who can feel her magic the best.
-You’re the one who’s *bound* to her, so why don’t you stop shouting at me and start trying to help me figure out how to fix it!” he tells me acerbically.
+You’re the one who’s *bound* to her, so why don’t you stop shouting at me and start trying to help me figure out how to fix it!” he tells me acerbically, matching my anger and reflecting it back at me.
 “Whatever she did, she thought it was survivable—*fixable*—or she wouldn’t have done it.”

 “He has a point,” Alex says.